your preschooler's day

-Art is a child-driven, open-ended process and is an important part of developing self-expression.
+Art experiences that are child-driven and open-ended are an important part of developing self-expression.
 A wide variety of art media and tools encourages children to recreate their own reality, using representational art forms that demonstrate how children see their physical and social worlds.
 It can be both fun and inspiring to paint with things like Matchbox cars and golf balls, or to create recycled-materials collages.
 The process is more important than the product!

 The outdoor areas provide a natural contrast to the classroom with fresh opportunities for social interaction, physical and imaginative play, collaboration and problem solving.
-We offer four outside yards featuring play structures, sand areas, and toys.
-A bike path and more than three dozen bikes and riding toys help children practice gross-motor development, whether it's a two-year-old who's not quite ready to pedal yet, or a five-year-old zipping around on a balance bike.
+We offer four outside yards featuring play structures, sand, grass areas, and toys.
+A bike path with many different bikes’ choices, help children at all stages to further develop gross-motor skills.
+From two-year-old’s not quite ready to pedal yet, to five-year-old’s zipping around on balance bikes.

-Teachers gather the older students briefly each day on the carpet to welcome them to their day at school.
-This valuable time is used to help establish and reinforce familiarity with routine and social concepts, like day-of-the-week, the calendar (current day/date/month/year), the weather, seasons, patterns and basic counting, how many days we've been in school.
-Depending on the class, a student is often standing up next to the teacher to help guide the class through these discussions, offering low-pressure and fun opportunities to be comfortable with public speaking.
+Teachers gather the older students on the carpet area to welcome and celebrate the day.
+This valuable time is used to help establish and reinforce routines and social concepts, such as, greeting each other, exploring the days of the week, the weather, seasons, patterns and basic counting.
+Depending on the class, students often take turns standing up next to the teacher to help guide the class through these discussions, offering low-pressure and fun opportunities to be comfortable with public speaking.

 These activities are specifically chosen for the children by their teachers to introduce or enhance particular skills in the classroom.
-A variety of engaging activities are modeled and selected to support: attentiveness, direction following, small and large motor development, recognition and value of numbers, visual discrimination and classification, recognition of upper-and lower-case letters, phonemic awareness, and patterning and sequencing.
-Children actively participate in self-directed projects, with concrete materials, fostering independence and follow-through.
+A variety of engaging activities are modeled and selected to support: attentiveness, memory, thinking, following directions, fine motor development, recognition and value of numbers, visual discrimination and classification, recognition of upper-and-lower case letters, phonemic awareness, patterning, sequencing and task reasoning to finding solutions.
+Children actively participate in self-directed projects with concrete materials, fostering initiation, independence, follow-through, and completion.

 The children are provided a peanut-free snack each day.
-Snacks typically include fresh fruit, various crackers, Goldfish, or pretzels, and water (Pre-K and TK children bring their own water bottles to class).
+Snacks typically include fresh fruit, various crackers, Goldfish, or pretzels, and water (children are encouraged to bring their own water bottles to class).
 It is not only a chance to socialize in a small group setting, but an opportunity for the children to practice manners and routines they can use at home, on play dates, or when they are out with family and friends.